1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 Medical devices in KSA are subject to:

-Saudi Code of Pharmaceutical Promotional Practices in KSA (“Code”) largely addresses the relation between drug companies and manufacturers on the one hand and health practitioners on the other.
+The Saudi Code of Pharmaceutical Promotional Practices in KSA (“Code”) largely addresses the relation between pharmaceutical companies and manufacturers on the one hand and health practitioners on the other.
 The Code discusses the promotion of pharmaceutical products generally, regardless of whether such products are prescriptive or over the counter.

 The Code is an ethical code for practicing pharmaceutical promotion.
-All pharmaceutical companies/plants working in KSA and in the health sector, physicians, and pharmacists either working in the private or public sectors should adhere to this Code.
+All pharmaceutical companies, pharmaceutical manufacturers working in KSA and in the health sector, physicians, health practitioners, and pharmacists either working in the private or public sectors should adhere to this Code.

-The Code further provides that a pharmaceutical product must not be promoted for sale or supply before issuing the marketing authorization licence and all advertising and promotional materials for a pharmaceutical product must be approved and certified by the SFDA.
+The Code further provides that a pharmaceutical product must not be promoted for sale or supply before obtaining a marketing authorization licence for such product and all advertising and that the promotional materials for a pharmaceutical product must be approved and certified by the SFDA.

 3. What kind of licenses/approvals/fees (if any) are required for medicines and medical devices to be advertised to the general public and healthcare professionals?

-For medicines, the Rules provide that prior approval of the SFDA should be sought before any advertisement of pharmaceutical products is made to the general public.
-Likewise, the Code provides that a marketing authorisation licence should be sought before promoting pharmaceutical products, and that the promotional materials should be in line with the usage as approved by the SFDA.
+For medicines, the Guide provides that approval of the SFDA should be sought prior to any advertisement of pharmaceutical products is made to the general public.
+Likewise, the Code provides that a marketing authorisation should be sought before promoting pharmaceutical products, and that the promotional materials should be in line with the usage as approved by the SFDA.
+It is worth noting that as a pre-requisite to seeking SFDA’s approval for advertising pharmaceutical products, the medicines must be listed with the SFDA.
+The Guide prohibits the advertisement of non-listed pharmaceutical products.

-With regard to the advertisement of medicines to the general public, the Rules provide that there is a non-refundable fee payable to the SFDA for seeking approval for the underlying advertisements.
+With regards to the advertisement of medicines to the general public, the Guide provides that there is a non- refundable fee payable to the SFDA for seeking approval for the underlying advertisements to the general public equal to SAR 14,000.

 4. Does the law in Saudi Arabia regulate the advertising of prescription-only and over-the-counter medicines differently?

-Yes, the advertising and marketing of prescription-only and over-the-ounter medicines is regulated differently in KSA.
-It is relevant to note Article 36 of the Regulations, which prohibits the advertisement of prescriptive pharmaceutical and herbal products, with the exception of publication in magazines, conferences and workshops and scientific publications that are directed to medical practitioners.
-Article 36 further provides that non-pharmaceutical and herbal products may only be advertised after the approval of SFDA.
+Yes, the advertising and marketing of prescription-only and over-the-counter medicines is regulated differently in the KSA.
+The advertisement of prescriptive medicine is prohibited under Article 36 of the Regulations, with the exception of advertisement in scientific publications, conferences and workshops which are directed to medical practitioners.
+Article 36 further provides that non-pharmaceutical and herbal products may only be advertised after the approval of the SFDA.

-The Code deals with promotion and advertisement in the context of medical practitioners and covers pharmaceutical products generally whereas the Rules specifically deal with the advertisement and marketing of (i) non-prescriptive skin-related pharmaceutical products for humans, (ii) herbal products, and (iii) non-prescriptive veterinary products.
+The Code deals with promotion and advertisement in the context of medical practitioners and covers pharmaceutical products generally whereas the Guide specifically deal with the advertisement and marketing of (i) non-prescriptive pharmaceutical products and (ii) herbal products.

 5. What are the main restrictions applicable to the advertising of medicines and medical devices to the general public?